dareoyeleke/power_bi_dashboard_and_visuals-/README.md

 ```
 Microsoft Power BI Desktop (.pbix)

-DAX for calculated metrics and KPIs

-Power Query for transformation and data cleaning

 ArcGIS Maps for Power BI for geospatial insights
 ```
 ## ⚡ Installation & Usage